wiicode/cybersecurity-framework/silver-training/end-user-device-guidance.md

 ---

-These authentication mechanisms should be chosen and combined in a way which maximizes the usability of a device, whilst offering appropriate security.
+These authentication mechanisms should be chosen and combined in a way which maximizes the usability of a device, while offering appropriate security.

 For example a single user to device password authentication mechanism can be used, which subsequently allows access to a token or certificate used for time bounded device or service authentication.